venerasf/Venera/README.md

 METHOD    GET                 yes     METHOD
 ```

-User also can edit those variables with the `set` command:
+As mentioned, user also can edit those variables with the `set` command:

 ```
 (scripts/test/http.lua)>> set URL http://google.com